Human trafficking is among the vilest of crimes that may call for legal action.

-If you or someone you love has been a victim, you need to see to it that justice is served.
+If you or someone you love has been a victim, reach out to our Columbus human trafficking attorneys for help.
 Babin Law, LLC specifically sues the Hotel Industry for knowingly benefitting and profiting from victims of human trafficking.
 Babin Law, LLC sues for civil remedies not criminal.

 Is Human Trafficking a Federal or State Crime?

 It is both a federal and state crime.
 The federal government sees it as a crime, and it is also a crime in the state where it took place.
 The United States will take jurisdiction on cases that occur on federal property, across state lines, or on tribal land.

 Human trafficking is a horrific crime, and it happens more often than we would like to believe.
 According to the U.S. Department of State, there is an estimated 27.6 million trafficking victims worldwide at any given time.

 In 2017, the National Human Trafficking Resource Center documented 40.3 million cases of human trafficking on a global level.
 Men, women, and children have been cited as victims.

 The main categories are labor trafficking and sex trafficking.
 The key venues for labor trafficking are domestic travel, agriculture, begging rings, and restaurants.
 Sex trafficking key venues include hotel/motels, pornography, online ads, and illegal massages and spas.

 Money is a common motivation behind free labor trafficking and sexual assault.
 The crime tends to happen in areas where there is civil unrest, corruption, a lack of rights, poor economic situations, dysfunctional families, and weak government.

 Despite the fact that human trafficking is a heinous crime, it continues to be a lucrative business.
 According to the International Labor Organization, it generates approximately $150 billion each year.